 MI9 Conspired With The Manufacturers Of Monopoly

-Hutton realized that Monopoly was large enough to conceal both the items needed for an escape kit as well as actual money (what little kid didn't dream of their Monopoly money actually being real?).
+Hutton realized that Monopoly was large enough to conceal both the items needed for an escape kit as well as actual money.
 The game was practically perfect for Hutton's scheme, especially the fact that the manufacturers of Monopoly, Waddingtons, made silk maps.

 Before Waddingtons manufactured board games, they were a printing company responsible for creating silk play bills for the Royal Family.
 The company was adept at printing on silk, which proved crucial for creating maps that did not rustle like paper, were waterproof, and wouldn't distort.
 Waddingtons made both silk maps and Monopoly, and Hutton took advantage of the situation to create the perfect escape kit.